 Learn what is hostname, how to set hostname and how to change hostname in Debian and RedHat based Linux systems.

 The hostname is a prime identity of Linux servers in the human world!
-Obviously, IP address is the main component to identify the system in the environment.
-In this article, we are going to see anything and everything about hostname.
-We will walk through what is the hostname, how to set hostname, how to change hostname etc. Let’s start with basics of the hostname.
+Obviously, the IP address is the main component to identify the system in the environment.
+In this article, we are going to see anything and everything about the hostname.
+We will walk through what is the hostname, how to set hostname, how to change hostname etc. Let’s start with the basics of the hostname.